zowe/zowe-explorer-vscode/README.md

 * Enables you to create, modify, rename, copy and upload data sets directly to a z/OS mainframe.
 * Enables you to create, modify, rename and upload USS files directly to a z/OS mainframe.
 * Provides a more streamlined way to access data sets, uss files and jobs.
-* Lets you create, edit and use Zowe CLI `zosmf` compatible profiles.
+* Lets you create, edit and delete Zowe CLI `zosmf` compatible profiles.
 * Lets you use Secure Credential Store plug-in to ensure your credentials security.

 **Note:** The Zowe Explorer is powered by [Zowe CLI](https://zowe.org/home/).
 The extension demonstrates the potential for plug-ins powered by Zowe.